So, what makes a great B2B podcast?

 Like most things, it’s all relative.
 What’s captivating for one listener may not be for another.
-The key is to develop a strategy and content that works for you and your audience — not simply replicating what you see executed on Apple’s Top Shows list.
+The key is to develop a podcasting strategy and content that works for your brand and your audience — not simply replicating what you see executed on Apple’s Top Shows list.

-Examine your podcast from every angle, from concepting to series promotion, audience engagement to format and post-production.
+What makes a podcast unique?
+Examine your show from every angle, from ideating topics to series promotion, from audience engagement to format and post-production.
 It’s worth taking the time to really consider what you’re dishing up (and for whom) and how you’re putting it out there.

 How do you know if you’re building the best possible show for your listeners?
 Take it from a few of our favorite podcast hosts and business leaders, who know a thing or two about building content that resonates.

 Generating any kind of return comes from meeting the needs of the people who fund and/or support the investment.
 In the podcasting world, that means putting out content that uniquely fits the desires and personalities of those who have sought out your show — namely, your audience.
 Here's advice from Tom Webster, former SVP of Marketing and Strategy for Edison Research on keeping your listeners and viewers foremost in mind:

 "For every choice that you make and every decision, every aspect of content that you decide to put in or leave out of your show, really make it an audience-first decision and not a company-first decision, because people will smell that," Tom says.
 "That's not what people are looking for.
 So if you genuinely make audience-focused decisions, if everything is on the side of the audience, then you can do no wrong as far as I'm concerned.
 But that also means learning more about your audience.
 And I think it can be a dangerous thing for a company to start a podcast and not know enough about its audience before they really start going into it."